 National Custody Seminar

-The sold-out 2016 National Custody Seminar took place on 20 and 21 September at the Warwick Hilton Hotel.
+The seventh National Custody Seminar and exhibition was held on Tuesday 12 and Wednesday 13 September at the Hilton Hotel Warwick/Stratford-Upon-Avon.

 The event considered key issues affecting police custody both now and in the future as well as encouraged and developed the sharing of best practice in this key area of police operations.
 Matters discussed and debated this year included:

 - PACE changes arising from the Police and Crime Act

 - the Home Secretary’s Independent Review of deaths and serious incidents in police custody

 - learning the lessons from serious incidents and investigations

 - safeguarding the rights of suspects and victims.

 Guest speakers included: